olcf/olcf-user-docs/index.rst

 This technical documentation is a reference for the user community to efficiently use OLCF compute and storage resources.

-If you have any questions, please reference the ':doc:`support/index`' section, or click the email link in the top left.
+If you have any questions, please reference the :doc:`support/index` section, or click the email link in the top left.

 Have an idea to improve this documentation?
 See :doc:`contributing/index`.

-Need Our Help?
+Need Support?
 ---------------------

 .. toctree::